NaufalHafizh/NaufalHafizh/README.md

-# 🖐️ Halo, Saya Muhammad Naufal Hafizh
+# 🖐️ Hello, I'm Muhammad Naufal Hafizh.

-> 🔥 _"Membangun backend yang kuat, satu baris kode pada satu waktu."_
+> 🔥 _"Building a robust website, one line of code at a time."_

-Seorang **Web Developer** penuh semangat dengan fokus kuat di bidang **backend development**.
-Saya mencintai logika, arsitektur sistem, dan membuat aplikasi web yang **cepat, aman, dan skalabel**.
-Saat ini, saya aktif belajar dan bereksperimen dengan teknologi modern untuk terus berkembang.
+Hello!
+I am Muhammad Naufal Hafizh, a dedicated **Fullstack Web Developer** with expertise in programming and technology, mastering **Laravel and PHP** like a wizard.
+An **ambitious** individual with a strong academic foundation and a track record of outstanding achievements, destined to write code that reaches for the stars, proving that the digital world bends to will and **creativity**.

 ---

-### 📬 Hubungi Saya
+### 📬 Contact Me
 📧 [muhammdnaufal40@gmail.com](mailto:muhammdnaufal40@gmail.com)

 ---

-### 🌐 Media Sosial
+### 🌐 Social Media
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?style=for-the-badge&logo=Instagram&logoColor=white)](https://instagram.com/muhammdnaufal)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://linkedin.com/in/muhammdnaufal)